bright/new-www/content/our-areas/product-workshops.md

 meta_description: Since 2012 we have built software for over 40 businesses.
 At product workshops we will establish a product development plan to meet your business goals.
-our_services_icon: /images/productworkshops_small.png
+our_services_icon: /images/product_workshops_icon.png
 name: product workshops
-title: Make your software worthy with product workshops
+title: make your software worthy with product workshops
-image_our_service: /images/product_workshops_icon.png
+image_our_service: /images/productworkshops_small.png
 image_alt_our_service: product workshops
 description: We believe that product workshops are an integral part of the product development process, no matter which stages your product is in.
 During